Duugu/Sku/index.md

 # Release notes
 -------------------------------------------------------------------------------------------------------
+## Changes in Sku r35.12
+- More fixes for pathfinding leading to broken routes in specific scenarios.

 ## Changes in Sku Era r32.24
 - Moved the runes menu to the character menu
 - Fixed the talent menu.
 Should work now.